Thank you for reading our post, please rate this article at the end.

 Your weight will likely be equally distributed and supported along all sides, eliminating all the pressure points.

 So, the key to good wilderness sleep isn’t softening the ground but making it fit your body contours.
-Of course, you must choose your location wisely, so you can readily restore it once you’re done, leaving no trace.
+Of course, you must choose your location wisely to readily restore it once you’re done, leaving no trace.

 What is the best sleeping pad for side sleepers?